thoughtspot/thoughtspot.github.io/_admin/ts-cloud/integration-overview.md

 ## Try it out

 The ThoughtSpot Developer portal provides a playground for developers to explore the Visual Embed SDK components.
-The **Playground** offers an interactive coding experience for developers to evaluate the APIs and embed ThoughtSpot search, visualizations, pinboards, or the full ThoughtSpot experience within their host application.
+The **Playground** offers an interactive coding experience for developers to evaluate the APIs and embed ThoughtSpot search, visualizations, Liveboards, or the full ThoughtSpot experience within their host application.
 For more information, see [ThoughtSpot Developer portal]({{ site.baseurl }}/admin/ts-cloud/spotdev-portal.html).